inrsta/capstone-project-1-2023/README.md

 ## Capstone project 1 for Machine Learning Zoomcamp

 Hello everyone, this is my Capstone Project 1 for the for the 2023 cohort of the course [Machine Learning Zoomcamp](https://github.com/DataTalksClub/machine-learning-zoomcamp).

-This project will aim to train a machine learning model to predict prices of houses in Australia.
+This project will aim to train a machine learning model to predict prices of houses in a synthetic dataset.

 The dataset can be found [here](https://www.kaggle.com/datasets/muhammadbinimran/housing-price-prediction-data).

+This dataset provides a realistic yet simplified platform for developing and testing a machine learning model aimed at predicting house prices.

+Why This Dataset?

+1. Realistic Scenario with Managed Complexity:
+The synthetic nature of this dataset mirrors real-world scenarios without the complications of missing or inconsistent data.
+This feature is particularly advantageous for focusing on model development and methodology, making the dataset ideal for educational and training purposes.

+2. Rich and Diverse Features:
+Containing key attributes like 'SquareFeet', 'Bedrooms', 'Bathrooms', 'Neighborhood', 'YearBuilt', and 'Price', the dataset encompasses a range of factors influencing real estate pricing.
+This diversity allows us to delve into various data analysis, preprocessing, and feature engineering techniques.

+3. Comprehensive Analytical Opportunities:
+The blend of numerical and categorical data in the dataset provides a broad scope for applying different preprocessing strategies.

+4. Benchmarking and Model Evaluation:
+Housing price prediction is a well-established problem in machine learning, offering a solid basis for benchmarking a variety of algorithms.
+This project serves as an excellent platform for comparing the effectiveness of different models, tuning their hyperparameters, and exploring the intricacies of machine learning models in a practical context.

 The final app can be tried here: https://streamlit-house-prices-jvgkqtvdxq-ey.a.run.app/